Who I am and the purpose of this site

 I was not always a practising Catholic-- up until age 28 I was very indifferent towards God, faith and religious practice, along with having an exceedingly selfish and self-centered outlook on life.
 But God is infinitely forgiving and kind, and in His great mercy and love He changed this foolish and poor heart of mine. -May He be blessed forever!
 I am still very much a sinner, but at least now I recognise and acknowledge my many faults, trusting in God's mercy and forgiveness.

 I have a very special devotion to St Gemma Galgani, whom I consider my special patroness.
 Around the year 2000, I happened across an article about her on the Internet, and her special love and devotion for Jesus and Mary touched my heart immediately.
-I began to read some of her writings and I saw in her a model of love for God that I would like to have.
+I obtained a copy of her Autobiography and began to read it, and I soon discovered in her a model of love for God that I would like to have.
 I wanted to make her prayers my own, and her love for God my own.
 Her spirituality and intense love and devotion for Jesus and Mary struck me deeply.
 When you read her writings, you quickly discover that she was not a person of lukewarm devotion.
 Jesus was everything to her and her heart was all on fire for the love of Him, and out of this love for Him she had a great desire to suffer in union with Him, for the salvation of souls.
 To know St Gemma is to love her.
 It is impossible to read her writings and not be touched by the fire of her love for God.
 Also her photograph struck me- the one where she is looking directly into the camera, and therefore into the eyes of the beholder.
 There is something special about her countenance in the photo...it radiates love, peace, and a strong faith and devotion. -All these things drew me to her.

 As I started to become devoted to St Gemma, a time came when I was interested in obtaining a relic of hers, to have her with me in a special way.
 I wrote to a number of Passionists, and one kind Passionist priest in New York offered me two relics of St Gemma.
 Remarkably, they arrived on St Gemma's birthday, (March 12), just as my family and I was beginning the rosary.
 It was Gemma, I believe, who arranged this "gift" on her birthday, as a sign of her friendship.
 And I received this gift with great joy.
 One of these two relics of St Gemma was a relic locket, which for years I have been wearing on a necklace, close to my heart.